How much you spend on your wedding is ultimately up to you and your spouse—and it all depends on what you two think is important.

 And finally, Bessowa recommended that your wedding include some form of emergency fund:

-“We also recommend leaving some financial resources for the emergency and backup plans (three to five percent of your wedding budget) and to always have a significant amount of cash at easy reach during the wedding day.”
+“We also recommend leaving some financial resources for the emergency and backup plans (3 to 5% of your wedding budget) and to always have a significant amount of cash at easy reach during the wedding day.”

 Go forth and get married.